Have you seen a City of Ottawa SUV driving around the city with a camera on it?

 Learn how high-resolution 360° imagery, paired with Vulcan’s Azmyth platform, slashes costs by 70% and speeds up project timelines, setting new standards in the industry.

-Geographical information systems (GIS) allow data to become tangible and visible to humans by creating maps which answer important questions regarding spatial locations and features within those locations.
+Geographical information systems (GIS) allow data to become tangible and visible to humans.
+They create maps that answer important questions regarding spatial locations and their features.

-Mosaic 51 has been developed to aid surveyors, as well as companies, organizations and agencies who need data regarding infrastructure plans, construction and maintenance.
+Mosaic 360° cameras and MLS systems are designed to aid surveyors who need data regarding infrastructure plans, construction, and maintenance.